BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Manuel Antonio, and what should I expect weather-wise?
+When is the absolute best time to visit Manuel Antonio National Park to balance good weather and fewer crowds?

-I've heard about the monkeys and sloths, but what other wildlife should I keep an eye out for in Manuel Antonio?
+Besides the famous sloths and monkeys, what other wildlife should I keep an eye out for?

 What is the cheapest month to visit Manuel Antonio National Park, Costa Rica?